How to Navigate Spain's TIE Appointment Crisis in 2026 Without Paying a Bot Operator

 Strategy 3: Monitoring Tools (Not Bots)

 There is a critical difference between a bot (which automatically books slots, depriving others) and a monitoring tool (which alerts you when slots become available, letting you book manually).
-Monitoring tools are legal and widely used:
+Monitoring tools that alert a human while you book manually are distinct from automated booking.
+Check the current service terms and do not use a tool that books or bypasses access controls:

 CitaPing and similar services refresh the booking page at intervals and send push notifications or SMS when your target office shows availability.
 You still book manually — the tool just saves you from refreshing the page 200 times per day.